 Every type of loan has its own terms and interest rates set by the lender.
-Whether you’re buying or building commercial property, you’ll want to focus on retail loans, real estate loans or construction financing.
+Whether you’re buying or building a commercial property, you’ll want to focus on retail loans, real estate loans or construction financing.
 On the other hand, equipment financing is ideal for purchasing new equipment and maintaining existing machinery.

 Qualifying for a Retail Business Loan

 To obtain any kind of business loan, you need a good credit score for yourself and your company.
 This is what lenders use to gauge the risk of lending to you, and it’s a big part of whether or not they decide to grant you a loan.

 All financial details for the business must be in order, including a business plan with detailed information about your products and services, clear profit and loss statements, revenue projections, what you intend to do with the loan, and how the loan will benefit your business.

 You must be able to present a precise estimation of the costs to be covered by the loan.
 Some lenders may also want to see your marketing plan to get an idea of what types of promotions you’re using and how they’re increasing revenue.

 Many small businesses have difficulty obtaining loans because of one or more problems:

 - Improper planning or a lack of organization

 - Unrealistic projections